Baron-von-Riedesel/DOS32pae/Readme.txt

    The PE image that Dos32pae is bound to will be loaded at its preferred load address, so no relocations are needed ( the load address must not be in conventional memory).
 The stack's located just behind the image.

-As default, the IDT is mapped at linear address  0x100000, just above conventional memory.
+  As default, the first MB of memory ("conventional" memory) is mapped at 0x00000-0xFFFFF.
+Behind that comes the IDT, at linear address 0x100000.
+  Begin and size of "conventional" memory can be changed to some degree, though.
+It's possible to reduce the size if no BIOS access is needed in protected-mode, or access to page 0 can be disabled to detect null-pointers.

-  Paging tables aren't mapped at all - hence the full address space from 0x101000 up to 0xffffffff may be used by the application.
+  Paging tables aren't mapped at all - hence the full address space above the IDT up to 0xffffffff may be used by the application.

   5. License